dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 # 0. Setup

-_Before you start, I recommend you to follow `hello-dojo` chaper to get a brief understanding of Dojo game._
+_Before starting, I recommend following the [`hello-dojo`](../../cairo/hello-dojo.md) chapter to gain a basic understanding of the Dojo game._

-## sozo init
+## Initializing the Project

-Create a new Dojo project using `sozo init`.
-Check if you already installed `sozo`.
-(If not, check out installation [page](../../getting-started/installation.md) )
+Create a new Dojo project using sozo init.
+Ensure you have sozo installed.
+(If not, refer to the installation [page](../../getting-started/installation.md)).

-Open your empty game folder and open the terminal.
+Navigate to your game folder and open the terminal:

 ```sh
 sozo init
 ```

-## setup
+## Cleaning Up the Boilerplate

 The project comes with a lot of boilerplate codes.
-Clear them all.
+Clear it all.
 Make sure both `components.cairo` and `systems.cairo` files are empty.

 In `lib.cairo`, retain only: